Thesis

 Reactor Development

 Helion has released an improved prototype almost every year since 2014.
-In 2022, Helion’s sixth-generation system, Trenta, became the first private company reactor to reach the all-important 100 million-degree threshold necessary for nuclear fusion on Earth.
+In 2022, Helion’s sixth-generation system, Trenta, became the first private company reactor to reach the 100 million-degree threshold necessary for nuclear fusion for certain reactions.
 Throughout the 16 months of testing, Trenta produced nearly 10K plasma pulses, not only achieving bulk deuterium-helium-3 fusion but demonstrating direct energy capture to be possible and recovering electricity without the need for a steam turbine.
 The prototype was retired in early 2023 to focus on the development of the company’s seventh prototype, Polaris.

 Polaris is scheduled to begin operations in 2024.
 It will have a higher magnetic field strength and an increased repetition rate compared to Trenta.
 The goal of Polaris is to demonstrate the production of small amounts of sustained net electricity.
 This means Helion aims to be able to recover more electromagnetic energy from the fusion system than it takes to recharge it.
 Polaris will be Helion’s last scheduled prototype before developing a pilot reactor to fulfill the Microsoft PPA by 2028.
-The company has also pointed to work around designing its eighth-generation system, a commercial-grade reactor, which it believes will be providing power to the grid by the end of the decade.
+The company has also pointed to working on designing its eighth-generation system, a commercial-grade reactor, which it believes will provide enough power to the grid by the end of the decade.
+However, it is still unclear if either prototype is net energy positive per reaction incurred, a crucial step towards commercialization.

 Some of the challenges between Helion and commercial electricity generation include scaling key components.
 For example, with its seventh-generation prototype, Helion typically demonstrated a fusion pulse every 10 minutes.
 To generate electricity commercially, this will need to be increased to a pulse every few seconds.
 Making sure its systems remain stable at scale will be a key focus.